blacksmithop/DeepLI/README.md

 # DeepLI - In development
-DeepLine is a NLP based command line functionality
+DeepLi is a NLP based command line functionality